SamBa61/STAT190/README.md

 Note: DO NOT RUN OR CHANGE ANY OF THE BELOW FILES

 demand_pull_raw.R file: pulling the raw energy demand .csv files into RStudio
+- Note: after having uploaded the energy demand .csv files, you need to pull these repository changes into your local repository in RStudio to access them.
 - Input: .csv files that were uploaded into the data_raw folder in the Github repository sam-b branch
 - Output: demand_all_data dataframe, which contains all of the energy demand .csv file data combined together